fsarancibia/BioSensor-SBOL/README.md

 LeadBioSensor.TIC-------------------------Lead biosensor model in TinkerCell

-Sequence photos of all simulations.zip----Photographs of all simulations in Time-lapse format
+SequencePhotosAllSimulations.zip----------Photographs of all simulations in Time-lapse format